jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- What tools will ensure similar attacks will not reoccur?
 (File integrity monitoring)
 6. Post-incident activity
 	- What changes need to be made to the security?
-	- How should employee be trained differently?
+	- How should employees be trained differently?
 	- What weakness did the breach exploit?
-	- How will your
+	- How will you ensure a simalar breach doesn't happen again
 - Emergency contact/commincations list
 - At least one conference number
 - Escalation criteria